 The Nominating Committee is composed of four non-employee directors: Dennis W. Baker (Chairman), Sheldon Brottman, Delain G. Danehey, and Joseph F. Lizzadro.
 Each member of the Nominating Committee is an "independent director" as defined by the rules of the American Stock Exchange.
-The Board of Directors has adopted a written charter for the Nominating Committee, a copy of which is attached as an appendix to this proxy statement.
-In accordance with its Charter, the functions of the Nominating Committee are to assist the Board of Directors in identifying, interviewing and recommending to the Board of Directors qualified candidates to fill positions on the Board.
-The Nominating Committee met once during fiscal 2004.
+The Board of Directors has adopted a written charter for the Nominating Committee, a copy of which was attached as an appendix to the proxy statement prepared in connection with the February 28, 2005 Annual Meeting of Shareholders.

+The functions of the Nominating Committee are to assist the Board of Directors in identifying, interviewing and recommending to the Board of Directors qualified candidates to fill positions on the Board.
+The Nominating Committee met twice during fiscal 2005.

 In evaluating candidates to serve on the Company's Board of Directors, consideration is given to the level of experience, financial literacy and business acumen of the candidate.
 In addition, qualified candidates for director are those who, in the judgment of the Committee, have significant decision making responsibility, with business, legal or academic experience.
 The Nominating Committee will consider recommendations for board candidates that are received from various sources, including: directors and officers of the Company, other business associates and shareholders, and all candidates will be considered on an equal basis, regardless of source.
 To be considered by the Committee, nominations from shareholders must be submitted according to the procedures described below.
-There were no nominations received from shareholders for consideration at the Annual Meeting.
+There were no nominations received from shareholders for consideration at the 2006 Annual Meeting.